 So you need to apply the rules just the same.
 That means making sure the driving conditions are acceptable to driving in 4WD, irrespective of whether you are driving forward or in reverse.

 How the 4-wheel-drive system works

 A traditional Four-wheel drive system works by all four wheels receiving engine power equally.
-The power is transferred to each axle by a center differential that has a front and rear driveshaft’s connected.
+The power is transferred to each axle by a center differential that has front and rear driveshafts connected.
 The front and rear differentials further send 25% of the available power to each wheel.
 The differentials equally divide and manage the transfer of power to each wheel.

 (I wrote a comprehensive guide about 4Hi and 4Lo – you can read it here)

 Part-time four-wheel-drive differs in the sense that it can only drive in 2H on a high traction surface.
-In 2H Power is only send to the rear axle.
+In 2H Power is only sent to the rear axle.
 When in 4H or four-wheel drive is engaged, the center diff locks the front and rear driveshafts to rotate as one unit.
 This is fantastic for aggressive off-road tracks and rough conditions where traction is low.
 4H should never be engaged on a pavement or on the freeway.

 When to avoid reversing in 4-wheel-drive

 As previously stated, four-wheel-drive functions exactly the same in reverse as it does going forward.
 The rules of 4WD driving still apply exactly the same.
 Armed with this knowledge, what are some of the driving surfaces you would typically avoid when reversing while still in 4WD mode?

 You want to avoid engaging 4WD in any high traction surface.